jfgoncalves/splat-rotations/README.md

 ## How to install

 * Install from the [Chrome Web Store]() (auto-update)
-* You can also [download the zip](https://github.com/jfgoncalves/splat-rotations/zipball/master) of this repository and load it as an unpackaged extension in chrome://extensions (developer mode needs to be turned on) (does not auto-update)

 ## The extension is not translated in my language